Bismarck man jailed after two-state pursuit - NewsBreak

 More than 20,000 fentanyl pills recovered in Bismarck bust

 BISMARCK, N.D.
-(KFYR) - A Bismarck man is in custody after police say they found more than 20,000 fentanyl pills in his possession.
-Police said they searched the Bismarck residence of 34-year-old David Rogers on Sept.
-30. They said they were entering the residence while Rogers attempted to flush pills...
+(Valley News Live/KFYR) - A Bismarck man is in custody after police say they found more than 20,000 fentanyl pills in his possession.
+Police said they searched the Bismarck residence of 34-year-old David Rogers on September 30.
+Officers said they were entering the residence while Rogers attempted to...

 Clothing covered in Burleigh-Morton county mug shots

-Note: UPDATE: Harwood fire determined to not be an accident Update: Moorhead man now facing charges after Downtown Fargo shooting